 - Hyperledger Sawtooth: developed by Intel.
 Uses a brand new consensus algorithm called Proof of Elapsed Time (PoET) which helps to build networks with a large number of nodes with a small CPU consumption footprint.
 Supports both permissioned and permissionless blockchain networks.

 - Hyperledger Iroha: made by Japanese developers who originally created this solution for mobile use cases.
 Designed for simple creation and management of assets.
 It’s aiming to be easy to incorporate into infrastructure projects.
 Consists of new chain-based Byzantine Fault Tolerant consensus algorithm.
 Soon they will release iOS and Android support

 - Hyperledger Indy: Was created to provide independent identity on distributed ledgers.
-Private information are never stored in ledger.
-With this solution you will be in control of sharing your identity with others
+Private information is never stored in the ledger.
+With this solution, you will be in control of sharing your identity with others

 - Hyperledger Fabric: developed by IBM.
 Supports only permissioned networks.
-Provides elastic architecture – different components can be plugged in or out as desired.
+Provides elastic architecture — different components can be plugged in or out to fit the use case.